converged-computing/cloud-select/docs/developer.md

 The main documentation for the repository is in the [docs](https://github.com/converged-computing/cloud-select/tree/main/docs) directory, and the interface itself is static and generated from the markdown with javascript.
-The only programatically generated docs are in the [docs/api](https://github.com/converged-computing/cloud-select/tree/main/docs/api) folder, which are currently done manually (and could be automated if desired).
+The only programmatically generated docs are in the [docs/api](https://github.com/converged-computing/cloud-select/tree/main/docs/api) folder, which are currently done manually (and could be automated if desired).
 To update the api docs:

 ```bash